PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/upcoming_changes.md

 # What's Changing:
 - Will be adding YouTube as a system app (requires update to access YouTube services)
+- Will update the installer to include information regarding what apps are being installed, this is for more transparency on what is currently being installed.
 - Will be updating build prop to the latest crDroid release